 At the PHPG website you can learn more about the current project in Nicaragua, meet Alex and Isabel, and see what a difference PHPG is making in the lives of many poor families.

-The Global Barnyard was a main focus for the 2014 Sunday School Offering.
-The goal was to learn to "let go" of the gifts that God gives us and share them throughout the world.
+The Global Barnyard has been the focus of the Sunday School Offering.
+The goal has been to learn to "let go" of the gifts that God gives us and share them throughout the world.
 When we do, we spread God's love to all.
 (This project was one of many that included collecting food for the food shelf, raising money for the Crop Walk, and sending money to the Lutheran World Relief fund for the people in the Philippines.)

 Good Shepherd has a ministry that makes an effort to educate its members and visitors about the concept of supporting Fair Trade which helps small farmers throughout the world.
 In cooperation with a Fair Trade company named Equal Exchange there is an opportunity to enjoy various food and drink products that originate throughout the world.

 The coffee that is enjoyed during fellowship time after worship is all purchased through Equal Exchange and brewed with a state of the art brewing system.
 Tea that is served also comes from small farmers through Equal Exchange.

 Products can also be purchased, mostly at wholesale cost, by people who wish to visit the store before or after worship.
 The list of items is growing and currently includes coffee, tea, cocoa, baking chocolate, chocolate chips for baking, olive oil, flame raisins and chocolate bars.
 The focus of this effort is to educate people about the value of Fair Trade, supporting small farmers and the enjoyment of fine products.

 FARM is an ecumenical ministry of the Evangelical Lutheran Church in America (ELCA) serving the rural community of Franklin County, Vermont that is situated in the northwest corner of Vermont along the Quebec border and Lake Champlain.